davidbhatt/davidbhatt/README.md

 **Scientific Computing:**
 Python, Fortran, Mathematica, C, C++
 OpenMP, OpenMPI, CUDA
-OpenFoam, Fluent, Ansys
+OpenFoam, Fluent, Ansys.
 - 👀 I’m interested in scientific coding related to climate change, combustion, renewable energy
-- 💞️ I’m looking to collaborate on CFD simulation for metal combustion
+- 💞️ I’m looking to collaborate on CFD simulation for metal combustion.
 - 📫 How to reach me ...You may reach me at davidbhatt@gmail.com
 <!---
 davidbhatt/davidbhatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.